zachvalenta/jvns.ca/source/_posts/2015-12-30-do-the-math-on-your-stock-options.markdown

 * Can they give you a summary of what stock & options other people have?
 This is called the “cap table”.
 (The reason you might want to know this: often VCs are promised that they'll get their money *first* in the case of any liquidation event.
 Before you!
 Sometimes they're promised at least a 3x return on their investment.
 This is called a "liquidation preference" [^1].)
 * Do the VCs have participation? (there’s a definition of [participation and other stock option terms here](https://www.fenwick.com/publications/pages/explanation-of-certain-terms-used-in-venture-financing-terms-survey.aspx))
 * Can you early exercise your options?
 I know someone who early exercised and saved a ton of money on taxes by doing it.
 [This guide](https://github.com/jlevy/og-equity-compensation) talks more about early exercising.
+* Do your options vest faster if the company is acquired?
+What if you get terminated? (these possibilities are called "single/double trigger")

 If you have more ideas for good questions, [tell me!](https://twitter.com/b0rk) I'll add them to this list.